Medical expert of the article

 Specific prevention of influenza

 Specific prevention of influenza is based on the use of live or inactivated vaccines.
 Vaccination against influenza is carried out in the autumn-winter period.
-The protective effect persists for at least a year.
-Currently, inactivated influenza vaccines are used, which have low reactogenicity, high degree of safety and sufficient immunogenicity.
-Vaccination reduces the incidence of disease and contributes to an easier, uncomplicated course of the disease.
+The protective effect lasts for at least a year.
+Currently, inactivated influenza vaccines are used, which have low reactogenicity, a high degree of safety and sufficient immunogenicity.
+Vaccination reduces the incidence rate and contributes to a milder, uncomplicated course of the disease.

-Prevention of influenza is reduced to isolating patients, providing medical care at home when epidemic outbreaks occur.
-During the epidemic in hospitals, visits to patients are canceled, children's entertainment is limited to children.
-Persons in constant contact with the patient.
-Should wear 4-layer gauze bandages (masks) both in hospitals and at home.
+Prevention of influenza comes down to isolating patients, providing medical care at home when epidemic outbreaks occur.
+During an epidemic, visits to patients in hospitals are canceled, and children's attendance at entertainment events is limited.
+Persons in constant contact with the patient must wear 4-layer gauze bandages (masks) both in hospitals and at home.

-Nonspecific prevention of influenza is based on the application of:
+Non-specific prevention of influenza is based on the use of:

 - immunopreparations (interferon preparations and interferon inducers).

-Apply methods and means to prevent infection (adaptogens, vitamins, hardening).
+Methods and means are used to prevent infection (adaptogens, vitamins, hardening).

 It is necessary to ventilate the room where the patients are.
-Recommended ultraviolet irradiation and wet treatment of premises 0,2-0.3% solution of chloramine B or other disinfectants.
-Linen, towels and handkerchief patients must be boiled, and floors and furniture should be treated with disinfectant solutions.
+Ultraviolet irradiation and wet treatment of the rooms with a 0.2-0.3% solution of chloramine B or other disinfectants are recommended.
+Linen, towels and handkerchiefs of patients must be boiled, and floors and furniture should be treated with disinfectant solutions.